AlexWaygood/typeshed-stats/examples/example.md

 These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*

-The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.
+Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 25 unique allowlist entries for `pyflakes` when running stubtest in CI.
+Typeshed currently has 27 unique allowlist entries for `pyflakes` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `pyflakes`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 294
+    - Annotated parameters: 341
-    - Unannotated parameters: 41
+    - Unannotated parameters: 0
     - Explicit `Any` parameters: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 4
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 206
+    - Annotated returns: 214
-    - Unannotated returns: 2
+    - Unannotated returns: 0
     - Explicit `Any` returns: 2
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 1
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 76
+    - Annotated variables: 77
     - Explicit `Any` variables: 1
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 31
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0
 - Class definitions:
-    - Total class definitions: 75
+    - Total class definitions: 76
     - Class definitions with `Any`: 0
     - Class definitions marked as at least partially `Incomplete`: 0